Ethereum-ERD/dev-upgradeable/README.md

 Liquidation functionality is permissionless and publically available - anyone may liquidate an undercollateralized Trove, or batch liquidate Troves in ascending order of collateralization ratio.

-_**Collateral Surplus**_: The difference between the dollar value of a Trove's ETH/LSDs collateral, and the dollar value of its EUSD debt.
+_**Collateral Surplus**_: The difference between the dollar value of a Trove's ETH/LSDs collateral, and the dollar value of its USDE debt.
 In a full liquidation, this is the net gain earned by the recipients of the liquidation.

-_**Offset:**_ cancellation of liquidated debt with EUSD in the Stability Pool, and assignment of liquidated collateral to Stability Pool depositors, in proportion to their deposit.
+_**Offset:**_ cancellation of liquidated debt with USDE in the Stability Pool, and assignment of liquidated collateral to Stability Pool depositors, in proportion to their deposit.

 _**Redistribution:**_ assignment of liquidated debt and collateral directly to active Troves, in proportion to their collateral.

-_**Pure offset:**_  when a Trove's debt is entirely cancelled with EUSD in the Stability Pool, and all of it's liquidated ETH collateral is assigned to Stability Providers.
+_**Pure offset:**_  when a Trove's debt is entirely cancelled with USDE in the Stability Pool, and all of it's liquidated ETH collateral is assigned to Stability Providers.

-_**Mixed offset and redistribution:**_  When the Stability Pool EUSD only covers a fraction of the liquidated Trove's debt.
-This fraction of debt is cancelled with EUSD in the Stability Pool, and an equal fraction of the Trove's collateral is assigned to depositors.
+_**Mixed offset and redistribution:**_  When the Stability Pool USDE only covers a fraction of the liquidated Trove's debt.
+This fraction of debt is cancelled with USDE in the Stability Pool, and an equal fraction of the Trove's collateral is assigned to depositors.
 The remaining collateral & debt is redistributed directly to active Troves.

-_**Gas compensation:**_ A refund, in EUSD and ETH, automatically paid to the caller of a liquidation function, intended to at least cover the gas cost of the transaction.
+_**Gas compensation:**_ A refund, in USDE and ETH, automatically paid to the caller of a liquidation function, intended to at least cover the gas cost of the transaction.
 Designed to ensure that liquidators are not dissuaded by potentially high gas costs.

 ## Development